 The hiring manager is almost definitely expecting you to make a counteroffer.
-It can be intimidating — many of my clients have told me that they probably wouldn’t have negotiated if they didn’t have me to keep them accountable … but they all ended up with more than they were originally offered.
 So push your inner critic out the door, strike a power pose, and make the ask.

 If they say no to your counteroffer, consider asking them whether there’s an opportunity to get you to your ideal salary over the next three / six / 12 months if you take the job.
 Or maybe they can’t give you the salary you want, but they can give you more vacation days, for example.

 Go back and forth with them until you either settle on a package that works for both of you, or decide that the opportunity is just not the best fit for you right now.

 Keep it all in perspective

 At the end of the day, this advice from Harvard Business School’s Deepak Malhotra is great to keep in mind: “You can negotiate like a pro and still lose out if the negotiation you’re in is the wrong one.”

 In other words, the job needs to be the right fit for you — that company needs to value you and your experience, believe in your ability to grow and contribute there, and provide a culture that will welcome you.
 The details of your job offer and compensation package matter, but not quite as much.